-Design Challenge VI entries will be open from Tuesday, September 12th - Friday Dec 1st, 2017!
+Design Challenge VI entries were open from Tuesday, September 12th - Sunday Dec 3rd, 2017.

 Central to Cradle to Cradle® as a design framework is eliminating the concept of "waste" by designing products using safe materials that can be perpetually cycled.
 Effectively implementing this design principle can have a significant impact on the environment, communities, and the economy.